ZoeMRuf/SmokingPot-Snake/readme.md

 - Also we are not liable for this game crashing your computer and burning your entire house down until you got nothing left

-- For checking your ranking on the Highscore chart hit Show High-Score in the main menu

 #### Have fun with the best Snake and don't get sneaky!
 #